Mary Fletcher (preacher): Preaching and church work

 While living and working at The Cedars, Fletcher, with Sarah Crosby, began to hold Methodist meetings at night.
 In the summer of 1771, Fletcher wrote to John Wesley to defend their work, now continuing at Cross Hall.
 This is seen as the first full and true defence of women's preaching in Methodism.
 Fletcher's argument was that women should be able to preach when they experienced an "extraordinary call", or when God asked them to.
 Wesley accepted the idea and formally began to allow women to preach in Methodism in 1771.
 However, it has been argued by the scholar Thomas M. Morrow that Wesley only allowed women to preach because they were successful in converting people.
-He did not have a change of heart, and did not allow women to preach in order to make any sort of statement, only as a technique for expanding his denomination.
+He did not have a change of heart, and did not allow women to preach in order to make any sort of statement, only as a technique for expanding his movement.

 In February 1773, Fletcher went against Wesley's protocol for women preachers by referencing a text in her sermon.
 Though Wesley had supported women preaching in public after Fletcher's letter in 1771, he was still hesitant about allowing women to preach in the same ways as men.
 However, Wesley seemed impressed by her preaching style, and allowed her to continue.
 She was described as "a mother in Israel" – the title given in the Bible to the prophetess Deborah.

 While Fletcher was daring and defensive when it came to her preaching, she was not entirely confident in it.
 In many of her diary entries and letters she expressed anxiety about leading worship.
 Fletcher was only able to continue with her work due to the support of her friends and fellow preachers.
 Her preaching attracted large numbers of people − in September 1776 she addressed a crowd of 2,000 in Golcar.
 Several times in her life, Fletcher's friends encouraged her to become a travelling preacher, due to her success and ability, but she did not take up the idea and found her passions to be more centred locally.